MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/extsfns/nf-extsfns-idebugfailureanalysis2-nextentry.md

 api_location:
  - extsfns.h
 api_name:
- - IDebugFailureAnalysis2::NextEntry
+ - IDebugFailureAnalysis::NextEntry
 ---

-# IDebugFailureAnalysis2::NextEntry
+# IDebugFailureAnalysis::NextEntry

 ## -description

-The <b>NextEntry</b> method gets the next <a href="/windows-hardware/drivers/debugger/failure-analysis-entries">FA entry</a>, after a given FA entry, in a <a href="/windows-hardware/drivers/ddi/extsfns/nn-extsfns-idebugfailureanalysis2">DebugFailureAnalysis</a> object.
+The <b>NextEntry</b> method gets the next <a href="/windows-hardware/drivers/debugger/failure-analysis-entries">FA entry</a>, after a given FA entry, in a <a href="/windows-hardware/drivers/ddi/extsfns/nn-extsfns-idebugfailureanalysis">DebugFailureAnalysis</a> object.

 ## -parameters

 ### -param Entry

 A pointer to an <a href="/windows-hardware/drivers/ddi/extsfns/ns-extsfns-_fa_entry">FA_ENTRY</a> structure.
 This method returns the next entry after this entry.
-If this parameter is <b>NULL</b>, this method returns the first <b>FA_ENTRY</b> in the <a href="/windows-hardware/drivers/ddi/extsfns/nn-extsfns-idebugfailureanalysis2">DebugFailureAnalysis</a> object.
+If this parameter is <b>NULL</b>, this method returns the first <b>FA_ENTRY</b> in the <a href="/windows-hardware/drivers/ddi/extsfns/nn-extsfns-idebugfailureanalysis">DebugFailureAnalysis</a> object.

 ## -returns

 This method returns a pointer to the next (or first) <a href="/windows-hardware/drivers/ddi/extsfns/ns-extsfns-_fa_entry">FA_ENTRY</a> structure.
-If there are no more <a href="/windows-hardware/drivers/debugger/failure-analysis-entries">FA entries</a> in the <a href="/windows-hardware/drivers/ddi/extsfns/nn-extsfns-idebugfailureanalysis2">DebugFailureAnalysis</a> object, this method returns <i>NULL</i>.
+If there are no more <a href="/windows-hardware/drivers/debugger/failure-analysis-entries">FA entries</a> in the <a href="/windows-hardware/drivers/ddi/extsfns/nn-extsfns-idebugfailureanalysis">DebugFailureAnalysis</a> object, this method returns <i>NULL</i>.

 ## -see-also

-<a href="/windows-hardware/drivers/ddi/extsfns/nf-extsfns-idebugfailureanalysis2-get">Get</a>
+<a href="/windows-hardware/drivers/ddi/extsfns/nf-extsfns-idebugfailureanalysis-get">Get</a>

-<a href="/windows-hardware/drivers/ddi/extsfns/nf-extsfns-idebugfailureanalysis2-getnext">GetNext</a>
+<a href="/windows-hardware/drivers/ddi/extsfns/nf-extsfns-idebugfailureanalysis-getnext">GetNext</a>

-<a href="/windows-hardware/drivers/ddi/extsfns/nn-extsfns-idebugfailureanalysis2">IDebugFailureAnalysis2</a>
+<a href="/windows-hardware/drivers/ddi/extsfns/nn-extsfns-idebugfailureanalysis">IDebugFailureAnalysis</a>